This can be very useful, I'm going to show how to reload your vim configs anytime you save them or using a command and a map.

 map <C-r> :ReloadVimConfig<CR>

-That’s all, hope you enjoyed.
+That's all, hope you enjoyed.
 Any problems or questions?
-Please leave a comment and I can help you out.
+Please reach out on twitter and I can help you out.